 Locals advised us that instead of heading north-west, head south-east to get to the North Shore.
 I know that that sounds counter-intuitive, but it’s the most scenic route.

-For the next couple of days, we drove from Laie around the North Shore all the way to the western tip of Oahu, before heading back to Honolulu.
+For the next couple of days, Laie served as our base as we drove around the North Shore all the way to the western tip of Oahu, before heading back to Honolulu.
+By spending a couple of nights on the North Shore, we were able to really take our time discovering Oahu’s coastline.

 Hanauma Bay Nature Preserve